oopsmonk/documentation/getting-started/1.1/cryptography/signatures.md

 13 - decimal value
 ```

-The result of this calculation is the number of times that each of the 27 segments in the private key are hashed, using the [Kerl](https://github.com/iotaledger/kerl) [hash function](https://en.wikipedia.org/wiki/Hash_function).
+The result of this calculation is the number of times that each of the 27 segments in the private key are hashed, using the [Kerl](https://github.com/iotaledger/kerl) hash function.

 Each hash of 27 segments is a signature fragment, which contains 2,187 trytes.

 Because a transaction's `signatureMessageFragment` field can contain only 2,187 trytes, any address with a security level greater than 1 results in a signature that's too large to fit in one transaction.
 As a result, the rest of the signature is fragmented across zero-value transactions in the same bundle.
-See [Generating an address](../clients/generating-an-address.md) for more information.

 ## How a signature is verified